Not for the faint of heart, but beneficial to many.

 “Words that Work” by Dr. Frank Luntz can be read by just about anyone, from those who identify themselves as an everyday reader, through CEOs or politicians, marketing professionals or educators.

-This delve into the history and foundation of the English language and the way we utilize words, will and can resonate with any person from any background.
+This book delves into the way we use words, and it should resonate with any person from any background.

 Throughout the text, Luntz iterates over and over again it’s not what you say, it’s what people hear.

 It’s more important to speak how readers will interpret it, rather than speaking in such a way that makes you happy.

 As Luntz suggested, you should remove yourself from your own perceptions and thoughts for a moment —attempting to step into the shoes of the person to whom you are speaking.
 Is your message going to be interpreted the same from their point of view as yours?